thakyZ/FFXIV_Vibe_Plugin/README.md

 - [FFXIV QuickLauncher](https://github.com/goatcorp/FFXIVQuickLauncher).
 - [Intiface Desktop](https://intiface.com/desktop/)

-## Our TODO
-Our current ideas and feedbacks are in: [TODO List](./TODO.md)

-## Build yourself
-You can build yourself, instructions are here: [Build yourself](./BUILD.md)

 ## Installation
-1. Launch your game and open /xlplugins.
-2. Go to settings on the bottom left.
-3. Go to the `Experimental` tab.
+1. Launch your game, open `/xlplugins`, go to the settings (bottom left) and in the `Experimental` tab.
-4. Under `Custom Plugin Repositories` add the following url `https://raw.githubusercontent.com/kaciexx/FFXIV_Vibe_Plugin/master/repo.json` and press the <kbd>+</kbd> icon.
+2. Under `Custom Plugin Repositories` add the following url `https://raw.githubusercontent.com/kaciexx/FFXIV_Vibe_Plugin/master/repo.json` and press the <kbd>+</kbd> icon.
-5. Press the `Save and close` button on the bottom left.
+3. Press the `Save and close` button on the bottom left.

 Now you should be able to see `FFXIV Vibe Plugin`.
 Click install and enjoy.